 Give it more than a year.
 Make it through a Teachers Pay Teacher Back to School sale.
 Make it more than 12 months so you can start comparing similar months (June to June) and see your progress.
 You will be so happy that you kept working at it.

 Give credit where credit is due.
 Most artist will specify that you need to give credit for using their clipart, borders, fonts, etc. Make a page to add to the end of your products that gives credit to the artists whose work is represented in the resource you just created.

-There are so many things to learn along the way.
-It’s a little mind boggling at first.
+There are so many things to learn, about selling on TPT, along the way.
+There is a lot of information out there on how to make products for Teachers Pay Teachers.
+Everyone has their own style, technique, and method.
+It’s a little mind-boggling at first.
 Familiarize yourself with the Teachers Pay Teachers site.
 There are resources for sellers, a handbook, the forums, and many other resources to help you along the way.
 Of course, you can always shoot me an email with questions and check out new posts.
-Looking for the next set of tips for sellers?
+Looking for the next set of tips for selling on Teachers Pay Teachers?
 Check out this 2nd post.
-Also I will be adding some courses shortly!
-Sign up for the free checklist and to be updated on the latest and greatest here:

 Market Your Site While Getting Your Hair Done